coveo/source.coveo.com/_posts/2015-08-18-managing-memory-issues.md

 ProcDump is going to create multiple dump files, three in this case (`- n 3`), with 5 seconds intervals (`-s 5`) when the program (`CESService7.exe`) is using more than 80% of CPU (`-c 80`).
 The dump files will be created in the folder prodcumps (`c:\procdumps`).

-You can download and read more about ProcDump [here](https://technet.microsoft.com/en-ca/sysinternals/dd996900.aspx)

 Unfortunately, there is no options to kill the program after creating the dump files.
 This can be a problem, because the server can become very slow and experience performance issues.
 Using Windows monitoring tool on the RAM we can automatically start a script that will start ProcDump and terminate the program in fault (CES Service).